-An API defines functionalities that are independent of their respective implementations, which allows those implementations and definitions to vary without compromising each other.
+An API defines functionalities that are independent of their respective implementations.
+This allows those implementations and definitions to vary without compromising each other.
 Therefore, a good API makes it easier to develop a program by providing the building blocks.

-When developers create code, they don’t often start from scratch.
-APIs enable developers can make repetitive yet complex processes highly reusable with a little bit of code.
-The speed that APIs enable developers to build out apps is crucial to the current pace of application development.
+When developers create code, they don’t often start from scratch thanks to the reusability of APIs.
+APIs enable developers to make repetitive yet complex processes highly reusable with a little bit of code.
+Through API reuse, developers can reduce repetitive yet complex processes and dramatically speed up their application development processes.

-Therefore, the service provider is given a great deal of flexibility when it comes to how its services are offered.
+This allows the service provider to have flexibility on service offerings.
 For example, if the infrastructure behind the API involves physical servers at a data center, the service provider can easily switch to virtual servers that run in the cloud.

 How do APIs work?